How Long Does it Take to Sell An Item on eBay: My Average Sales Time on eBay

 Competitive Pricing

 I also plan to make my pricing even more competitive.
 I have a habit of listing some of my items high.
-I try to get a bang for my buck, Instead of trying to make 5-6 times as much for an item, I will shoot for 3-4 times as much.
-I realize that some of the high prices are a turn-off to some of the buyers.
-With those prices being a little lower, I know that things will sell quicker.
+I try to get a bang for my buck.
+Instead of trying to make 5-6 times as much for an item, I will shoot for 3-4 times as much.
+I realize that some high prices are a turn-off for some buyers.
+With those prices being a little lower, things will sell quicker.

 Cross-Post More Items